3.1 Activity Summary

 Example

-Prest Team setup a Data Source for \\KS-NAS-02\IT as their first Discovery.
-As a member of the IT team, Alexander is familiar with the volume and type of data present in this data share and will be able to quickly assess the effectiveness of the Discovery process and learn the way that ActiveNav Cloud allows findings to be reviewed.
-He can then use his experience to outline standardized procedures to his Data Analyst team.
+Prest Team set up a Data Source for \\KS-NAS-02\IT as their first Discovery location.
+As a member of the IT team, Alexander is familiar with the volume and type of data present in this data share, and he will be able to quickly assess the effectiveness of the Discovery process and learn to utilize ActiveNav Cloud tools to review the findings.
+He can then use his experience to outline the standardized procedures for his Data Analyst team.

 3.5 Monitor Data Source

-The ActiveNav Cloud user interface shows a live indication of the throughput of data for the Data Source which will enable you to review progress.
-After the process has started running you can use the achieved throughput to estimate the total duration of the Discovery activity.
+The ActiveNav Cloud UI shows the live indication of the throughput of data for the Data Source during Discovery activity.
+This can be used to review progress and estimate the total duration of the Discovery process.

-The link below describes the possible values for the final status of the Data Source when the Discovery process finishes.
+The link below describes the possible status of the Data Source during and after Discovery process.

-Normally you expect to see the Data Source finish with “Completed” or “Completed with Warnings” status.
-If you see another status you may need to restart the Discovery process using the “Refresh All” option on the Data Source menu.
+Normally, the Data Source would finish with “Completed” or “Completed with Warnings” status.
+If you see another status, you may need to restart the Discovery process using the “Refresh All” option on the Data Source menu.
+You may also select Audit option from the Data Source Actions drop down menu to download an audit log with more information about the discovery failure or issues.

 3.6 Setup Business Units

-You can use your Business Unit mapping that your began during the preparation phase to guide this process, but it is also normal that the desired mapping evolves as you become more familiar with the discovered data.
+You can use your Business Unit mapping created during the preparation phase to guide this process, but it is also normal that the desired mapping evolves as you become more familiar with the discovered data.

 One option to configure Business Units efficiently is to use the option to import Data Source locations in bulk and assign the locations to Business Units at the same time.
-Alternatively, if Data Source locations do not map directly to your Business Units you can use the Business Unit mapping to support import of Business Unit paths.
+Alternatively, if Data Source locations do not map directly to your Business Units, you can use Import Multiple Business Units to import Business Units in bulk.
+Please refer to the following KBAs:

 3.7 Visualize Results

-With Business Units configured, the Home page views within ActiveNav Cloud allow the scored results for discovered data to be reviewed.
+With Business Units configured, the dashboards within ActiveNav Cloud allow the scored discovered data to be reviewed.

-Review of these primary reporting views will allow you to understand the impact that new Discovery results have made to the overall volume of data being managed and the extent of sensitive data identified.
+Review of the findings from Discovery will help you understand the extent of sensitive data identified.
 The following section will describe the recommended steps for acting on these findings.

 Overview of results

-The Administrator home page provides a summary of the total data within the tenant and the distribution of data by file type, repository, and geo-location.
+The Administrator Homepage provides a summary of the total data within the tenant and the distribution of data by file type and age, along with Data Hotspots by Business Unit, repository, and geo-location.

-After a very first discovery, or the first discovery for a specific repository or geo-location this view can provide a simple confirmation of the data found.
+After a very first discovery, or the first discovery for a specific repository or geo-location, this view can provide simple confirmation of the data found.
+Please refer to the following KBA:

 Data Characteristics

-More detail about the attributes of discovered data can be found in the Profile home page.
-In the Profile view you can select Business Units of interest and access charts that summarize the age, size and type distribution of the data in each Business Unit.
+More details about the attributes of the data discovered can be found in the Profile Homepage.
+In the Profile view, you can select Business Units of interest and review statistics on age, size and type distribution of the data in each Business Unit.
+Please see the KBA:

 Sensitive Data

-The core visualization of data to drive the cleanup of Sensitive Data is the Analyst home page.
-As with the Profile home page it is driven by a user’s chosen selection of Business Units.
+The core visualization tool to drive the cleanup of Sensitive Data is the Analyst Homepage.
+As with the Profile Homepage, selected Business Units drive it.

-For each Business Unit the Scoring Configuration is presented, with the scores found for the Business Unit indicated by color and value.
-This allows the user to rapidly assess the risk profile of the chosen Business Units, and to see which Business Units have the most risk and in which aspect of the Scoring Configuration hierarchy.
+For each Business Unit, the Scoring hierarchy is presented with the scores indicated by color and value.
+This allows users to rapidly assess the risk profile of the chosen Business Units and see which Business Units or which aspect of the hierarchy have the most risks.
+Refer to the KBA:

 Next Step

-Hotspot Review allows an Analyst to dig deeper into the details of each container and object.
+Scoped Review and Decision allows an Analyst to dig deeper into the details of each container and object.
 Explorer methods for creating object lists for targets of remediation activities.